pulse-browser/packages/README.md

-# Lepton Browser for Linux
+# Pulse Browser for Linux

-Welcome to the official repository of Lepton Browser packages on Linux.
+Welcome to the official repository of Pulse Browser packages on Linux.

 ## Distributions